ClouRise/ClouRise/README.md

 ======================

-I first started learning to code 6 years ago.
+I first started learning to code in 2018.
 The first language was c++, but it seemed very difficult to me at that time.
 A year later, I decided to try game development, so I started actively learning c#.
-3 years ago, I participated in a hackathon for the first time, thanks to him I got a little experience working with HTML, CSS and JavaScript
+3 Years later , I participated in a hackathon for the first time, thanks to him I got a little experience working with HTML, CSS and JavaScript